 As a result of the symposium, GLNP created and promoted a Green Infrastructure Pledge in 2019, which most partners of the GLNP signed up to (see below) This Pledge is a promise to commit to making Gloucestershire a pioneer of green infrastructure, creating a better, more attractive place to live, work and visit, as well as becoming an exemplar for the rest of the country.

 Action has fallen short of words, however.
 Whilst recognising some of the great work that many organistions have done in this field, we still do not see every new development meeting Building with Nature Standards, despite its inclusion in most of the Local Plans.

-A county-wide Green Infrastructure Strategy is not forthcoming, but GLNP has worked hard to update and refine the Green Infrastructure framework, which will be appended below once complete (early 2022).
+A county-wide Green Infrastructure Strategy is not forthcoming, but GLNP has worked hard to update and refine the Strategic Framework for Green Infrastructure.
 Many Districts are creating their own Green Infrastructure plans and strategies, all of which will have regard to, and be guided by, the principles contained within this framework.

 The Pledge highlights that we must meet the needs of the present without compromising the ability of future generations to meet their own needs.
 As signatories, they have agreed to promote, create and enhance green infrastructure in Gloucestershire for the benefit of all, working in cross-sector partnership wherever possible to deliver the following actions:

 01: We will commit to working in favour of sustainable development, delivering against the revised National Planning Policy Framework (NPPF) (July 2018) where it states development and policies should make sufficient provision for “conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaptation.” [para.
 20].